Interpreting Control Charts

 This test, like those below, is applied to both halves of the chart.
 However, only one half is considered at a time.
 For example, if one point falls in the zone A above the average and the next point falls in zone A below the average, this is not two out of three consecutive points in zone A or beyond.
 The two points in zone A must be on the same side of the average.

 A special cause exists if four out five consecutive points fall in zone B or beyond.
-The figure to the left shows an example of this test.
+The figure below shows an example of this test.
 This test is applied for zone B above the average and then for zone B below the average.

 A special cause exists if seven consecutive points fall in zone C or beyond.
 An example of this test is shown below.
 The test should be applied for the zone C above the average and then for the zone C below the average.